 The ISSA Certified Fitness Trainer has numerous positive aspects, as well as a few negative aspects.
-This certification might be a great fit for some individuals, especially if the study plans, open-book exam, or flexibility of not having to travel to a testing center are appealing.
+This certification might be a great fit for some individuals, especially if the open-book exam or flexibility of not having to travel to a testing center is appealing.

 The video below is an ISSA certification review testimonial from one certified professional.

 It depends on your experience, prior knowledge, budget, time commitment to study, and career goals.
 There are a number of different personal training certifications to meet a variety of needs.
 It’s important to take some time to review the personal trainer certifications available to find the best fit for you.

 What are the requirements to take the ISSA Certified Fitness Trainer exam?

 You must be 18 years of age, have a current adult CPR/AED certification or obtain one before the exam, and have a high school diploma (or equivalent).

 Why do personal trainers have to re-certify and earn continuing education units (CEUs)?

 It’s important to always stay updated in the field you are working in.
 Would you want a personal trainer who passed their exam twenty years ago but had not learned anything new about personal training in the last 20 years?
 Of course not.
 Continuing education courses for personal trainers help ensure the integrity of the certification.

 Do all fitness professionals need personal training certification?

 A personal training certification is not required to be a personal trainer, but most gyms and fitness facilities require their personal trainers to be certified before hiring them.
 A personal training certification gives an individual the credential needed to be respected in the field.